termpaint/termpaint/doc/getting-started.rst

 Existing event loops differ in their API in various details, but the general approach is fairly similar between common event loops.

-Currently there are no ready made integrations into event loops available.
+Currently the only known library to integrate termpaint into a general purpose event loop is `Tui Widgets <https://tuiwidgets.namepad.de>`_ which provides a widget framework using the event loop from QtCore.

 The general steps are: